-Real Talk: Live combines the honesty and truth-telling of Real Talk Radio with the fun and warmth of an intimate Sunday morning coffee date with your favorite friends.
+Real Talk: Live combines the honesty and truth-telling of Real Talk Radio with the fun and warmth of an intimate weekend coffee date with your favorite friends.

 This event is part interactive interview (featuring a past guest from the show) and part real talk roundtable discussion.

 Should you come?
 Let's see: